407-610-2417

 It’s also important to check if the monthly services from the SEO company you choose cover all your needs.
 Sometimes, agencies may offer lower prices but only provide basic SEO services.

-With a one-time SEO pricing model, you pay a fixed amount for a specific project rather than hourly.
-The average SEO costs of one-time services is around $500-$5,000 and can go up to even $10,000 for larger websites.
+With a pricing model for one-time SEO projects, you pay a fixed amount for a specific service.
+As a rule, their costs are around $500-$5,000, but can go up to even $10,000 for larger websites.

 • On-page optimization